 On September 30, 2022, Employee filed a Petition for Appeal with the D.C.
 Office of Employee Appeals ("OEA" or "Office") contesting the Office of the Chief Technology Officer's ("OCTO" or "Agency") decision to terminate him from his position as an Information Technology Specialist, effective September 2, 2022.
 Employee was charged with the following: (1) Knowing submission of (or causing or allowing the submission) falsely stated time log, leave forms, travel or purchase vouchers, payroll, loan or other fiscal document(s); and (2) False Statements: Misrepresentation, falsification or concealment of material facts or records in connection with an official matter, including investigations.
-On September 30, 2022, OEA issued a Request for Agency's Answer to Employee's Petition for Appeal on October 31, 2022.
+On September 30, 2022, OEA issued a Request for Agency's Answer to Employee's Petition for Appeal.
+Agency submitted its Answer to Employee's Petition for Appeal on October 31, 2022.